Emotional Intelligence Coaching Certification (EICC)

 - Is able to see relevant patterns and bring them to the client’s attention in a thoughtful, nonjudgmental manner

-Curious to learn more about the EICC program?
+Curious learn more about our upcoming EICC Cohort 6?

 S. Michele Nevarez